LWeatherbie/guessinggame/README.md

 ## Group Assignment for *The Unix Workbench* course offered by **Coursera.org**

-## Name:
+### Name:
 File Count Guessing Game

-## Description:
+### Description:
-This bash scripe implements a simpe guessing game which asks the user to guess the number of files in the current directory.
-With each guess, the script tells the user whether their guess is too high, to low, or correct.
-If a correct guess is made, the scipt exits
+This bash script implements a simple guessing game which asks the user to guess the number of files in the current directory.
+With each guess, the script tells the user whether their guess is too high, too low, or correct.
+If a correct guess is made, the script exits

 This script demonstrates the following bash features:
 - user input